Schedule a free consultation

 But the prosecutor doesn't work for you; their job is to get a conviction and move on to the next case.
 You need an advocate with your best interests at heart to guide you.

 The reality is that Houston drug cases can be won in your favor.
 In fact, Attorney Doug Murphy has a long list of satisfied clients from the many drug cases he has defended in the Houston area and throughout Texas.
 Prosecutors often oversell the strength of the case against you, and an experienced attorney can identify issues in a case that even the prosecutor hasn't caught.
 Before you enter a guilty plea, you should always discuss your case with a Board Certified criminal defense lawyer who is an experienced drug crimes attorney.
 Each case is different, and just because previous cases have been won does not mean the same will be true for your case.
 That's why it is important to talk to a highly respected defense counsel in Houston.
-To do so, contact the Doug Murphy Law Firm, P.C. today.
+To do so, contact the Murphy & McKinney Law Firm, P.C. today.

 Entering a Plea in Harris County